 Want to learn how to work on your own guitars?
 Or maybe you want to earn some extra cash doing setups and repairs in your community.
-These classes, offered when it is convenient for you, will show you the right way to perform all manner of essential repairs and setup techniques.
-Once you learn and master these skills, you could be in demand as a guitar tech in your area.
-Don’t risk taking your guitars to a chain store tech… learn to do it yourself and save money and frustration.
-(Yes, I repair many instruments each year that somebody else messed up!)
+These classes, offered when it is convenient for you, will show you the professional way to perform all manner of essential repairs and setup techniques.
+Don’t risk taking your guitars to a chain store tech, learn to do it yourself and save money and frustration.
+(I repair many instruments each year that somebody else messed up!)

 Setup and Repair Class Rates

 There are two rate structures for Dogwood Lutherie classes.
 Whether you choose to observe while Greg works on his own guitar jobs, or you work on your own under his direct supervision, you will be getting valuable time one-on-one with an experienced luthier and great teacher.
 Your time with Greg will prove to be an exceptional value when compared to spending months in school and many thousands of dollars in a group setting where your time is shared with a room full of other students.
 Shorten your learning curve and choose the option best suited for you:

 1. Observation and learning while Greg works on his own customer’s guitars.
 Students will be instructed in all the techniques, skills, and tools as he teaches.
 The pace is relaxed with plenty of time for questions and note taking.
 Handouts will be given to students with step-by-step instructions for any techniques covered in the class.
 Because the guitars used to demonstrate the techniques are Greg’s customers’ instruments, students will not be permitted to engage in any hands-on practice.
 The cost for this type of class is $40/hr.
 Students can schedule as little or as much time as they like.
 Most classes are one-on-one, but up to three students may be in any given class.